 Angelo’s Civita Farnese, a standby since 1924, serves Italian classics in a homey atmosphere.
 The main dining room is decorated with vintage, black-and-white family photos and a painting of Venice.
 An electric train, activated by anyone who puts in a quarter, circles overhead.
 Guy Fieri of the Food Network’s Diners, Drive-Ins and Dives filmed at Angelo’s last year and helped prepare the house pasta sauce and oven-baked, twice-cooked meatballs.
 (They sell “Guy Ate Here” T-shirts, with Guy’s picture, for $15.)
 Other signature dishes include the braciole (rolled, hand-cut flank steak flavored with spices and sauce, served over egg noodle pasta), pork chops baked in marinara sauce and the super-tender stewed veal in a tomato/green pepper sauce.
 Try the creamy limoncello cake for dessert.
 Like most full-service Federal Hill restaurants, Angelo’s can accommodate groups.

-Kerri Furtado, tourism sales manager of the Providence Warwick CVB, includes many Federal Hill restaurants and businesses in her group itineraries.
+The Providence Warwick CVB includes many Federal Hill restaurants and businesses in group itineraries.
 One of the most popular options is a cooking demonstration with five-course meal at Geppetto’s, located on Depasquale Square, a hopping outdoor dining venue on summer nights.
 Groups (18-60) may request a chef presentation in the “Secrets of Grilled Pizza,” “Perfect Pink Vodka Sauce” and “Marsala Made Simple.”
-The meal ($23.95 per person) consists of salad, calamari, pink vodka sauce over penne, assorted grilled pizzas and tiramisu for dessert, plus non-alcoholic beverages.
+The meal consists of salad, calamari, pink vodka sauce over penne, assorted grilled pizzas and tiramisu for dessert, plus non-alcoholic beverages.
 Other Geppetto’s options include a meal with a hands-on class in pizza making and an Iron Chef-style cooking challenge with the group divided into teams.